 Deciding on a divorce?
 Understanding the differences between a contested vs uncontested divorce can save you time, money, and stress.
-This article explains what each involves so you can choose the best path.
+This article explains what each involves so you can choose the best path with guidance from an experienced Toronto divorce lawyer.

 Key Takeaways

-• An uncontested divorce involves mutual agreement on all terms between parties, resulting in a quicker, less expensive, and less emotionally taxing process compared to a contested divorce, which requires legal intervention due to disputes over issues like custody and property division.
+- An uncontested divorce involves mutual agreement on all terms between parties, resulting in a quicker, less expensive, and less emotionally taxing process compared to a contested divorce, which requires legal intervention due to disputes over issues like child support, spousal support, custody, and division of assets.

 Understanding Divorce in Ontario